Description

 - Manufacturing Standard: GMP-compliant facility

-- Purity Testing: HPLC, Mass Spectrometry, Amino Acid Analysis
+- Purity Testing: HPLC, Mass Spectrometry, Amino Acid Test

 - Endotoxin Level: <1 EU/mg (LAL assay)